bsipocz/nddata/docs/nddata/nddata.rst

     >>> ndd.data  # data will be a numpy-array:
     array([1, 2, 3, 4])

-even nested `list` or `tuple` are possible.
-But if these contain non-numerical values the conversion might fail.
+Nested `list` or `tuple` are possible, but if these contain non-numerical values the conversion might fail.

 Besides input that is convertible to such an array you can use the ``data``